-At its April 9 meeting, the Transportation Commission reviewed these most recent changes recommended by the Planning Commission and recommends retaining the original language for policy TR-1 and making a slight change to the previous version of the Transportation Goal.
+At its April 9 meeting, the Transportation Commission reviewed these most recent changes recommended by the Planning Commission and recommends retaining their original language for policy TR-1 and making a slight change to the previous version of the Transportation Goal.

 The commissions share the aspiration to address congestion through planning of the transportation system.
 However, the Transportation Commission noted that the policies in the Transportation Element already address transportation level-of-service (LOS) and concurrency, which are the tools the city uses to measure and regulate congestion.
 Adding language "to reduce congestion" recognizes the community's desire and may be more straightforward than the terms "LOS" and "concurrency", but may complicate the development review process by creating uncertainty about what standard applies.
 At worst, the Transportation Commission was concerned that this policy language could dampen private sector interest in pursuing development, due to uncertainty as to how the policy applies to new projects that create traffic.

-The Planning Commission also recommended a change to TR-4 consistent with their broad objective of reducing excess policy language and simplifying complex concepts:
+The Planning Commission also recommended TR-4 consistent with their broad objective of reducing excess policy language and simplifying complex concepts:

-"Ensure that the transportation system infrastructure in Bellevue provides mobility options for all modes, and accommodates the mobility needs of everyone, including persons with disabilities, the elderly, the young, and low income households_including underserved populations."
+"Ensure that the transportation system infrastructure in Bellevue provides mobility options for all modes, and accommodates the mobility needs of everyone, including underserved populations."

-The Transportation Commission recommends keeping the original recommended wording of TR-4, which identifies specific hard-to-serve populations that are important for the transportation system to accommodate.
+The Transportation Commission recommends keeping their original recommended wording of TR-4, which identifies specific hard-to-serve populations that are important for the transportation system to accommodate.